-Bitrise Support user on and off.
+With the toggle function, you can easily turn the Bitrise Support User on and off.
 No need to add us as a user to your app’s Team any more.

 Let’s see how to set it up!